 If you’re picking your own Granny Smith apples, you’ve probably realized that it can be difficult to tell when a green apple is ripe.
 You’ll know Granny Smith apples are ripe if they have a pink or yellow blush and are roughly the size of your fist.
 If the apples just aren’t coming off the tree, they’re probably not ripe.
 You shouldn’t have to jerk a ripe apple off the tree with all your might.

 Even if you accidentally pick apples that are a little underripe, don’t worry.
-It’s true that an underripe Granny Smith can be too sour for even green apple lovers.
 To ripen your apples quickly, put them in a paper bag in a warm area such as your kitchen with a banana or another ripe apple.
 The ethylene gas from the other fruit will encourage your apple to ripen.

-No matter where you live, there’s a good chance Granny Smith apple are at your local grocery store.
-These apples store very well due to their thick skin and high acid content, so they will taste fresh year-round.
-Otherwise, order them online for a delicious treat anytime.
-Granny Smith apples will store in the refrigerator for 1-2 months.
+No matter where you live, there’s a good chance that you can find Granny Smith apples at your local grocery store.
+These apples store very well (one to two months in the refrigerator!) due to their thick skin and high acid content, so they will taste fresh year-round.
+Remember that Granny Smith apples will store in the refrigerator for 1-2 months.

 How to Grow Granny Smith Apples

 Granny Smith apples are a great addition to your home orchard.
 The tree will keep producing for decades, and it’s a beautiful addition to your yard.
-Be sure you live in a warm enough climate: Granny Smith apples grown best in U.S. zones 6 through 8 and only require 400 chill hours.
+Be sure you live in a warm enough climate: Granny Smith apples only require 400 chill hours.

 A mature Granny Smith tree will grow 12 to 16 feet tall.
 Plant your Granny Smith in well-draining soil somewhere the entire mature tree will get sun for at least 6 hours a day.
 The tree will take 3-5 years to fully mature and bear fruit.

 Cross-pollinating trees are necessary for a Granny Smith tree to bear fruit.
-Plant another apple variety such as Golden Delicious, crabapples, or almost any other related apple nearby.
+Plant another apple variety such as Golden Delicious nearby.
 Prune the trees when they’re young to develop a sturdy base, and then once or twice a year as necessary once they are mature.

 There are several diseases which affect Granny Smith trees.
 Apple scab, root fungus, and fire blight are all common diseases for Granny Smith apple trees.
-Most of these diseases can be prevented by planting the tree in a proper location and using fungicides as needed.
+Most of these diseases can be prevented by planting the tree in a proper location and using fungicides as needed—learn how to plant apple trees, or buy a young Granny smith apple tree, and have edible fruit within a year!

 Fun Facts about Granny Smith Apples

-While it might not be true that an apple a day keeps the doctor away, Granny Smith apples are packed with antioxidants.
-These apples have more polyphenols than any other apple variety.
+While it might not be true that an apple a day keeps the doctor away, Granny Smith apples actually are packed with antioxidants, because these apples have more polyphenols than any other apple variety.
 Polyphenols are plant compounds full of antioxidants.
 They’re linked to lowering the risk of cancer, heart disease, and other diseases.
+Keep discovering all the health benefits of apples!

 The Granny Smith apple is commemorated each year in its country of origin.
 The Granny Smith festival is one of Sydney, Australia’s largest festivals.
 This festival began in 1985 to commemorate Maria Smith.
 Nearly 100,000 people a year come out to join in the festivities.

-Next time you’re at the grocery store, grab a few Granny Smith apples.
-That green apple flavor is sure to bring back memories.
+Next time you’re at the grocery store, grab a few Granny Smith apples, and think about everything you know about them!
+That green apple flavor is sure to hit that sour apple craving.
 From baking in a cake to making into apple juice, this variety is certainly a winner.